loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/vnode-with-vcluster/README.md

 Enabling this use case for the demo environment will create:

 - The *vnode-demo-template* `VirtualClusterTemplate` that deploys the `vnode` `RuntimeClass` into the vCluster along with two highly privileged `Deployments` deployed to the same `node`, one using the `vnode` `RuntimeClass` and the other not using it.
 This allows you to easily **breakout** of the non-vnode workload and have root access to the underlying node, whereas the same is not possible with the **vnode enabled** workload.
+- Deploy a vCluster instances using the *vnode-demo-template* in the Default project
 - The *vcluster-pss-baseline-vnode-config* `VirtualClusterTemplate` that provides a configuration with Pod Security Standards configured for the vCluster control plane Kubernetes API server Pod Security Admission Controller.
 The configuration is passed to the vCluster Kubernetes kube-apiserver via the *pod-security-admission-config* `ConfigMap` configured as part of the template.
 The passed in Kubernetes API Server `AdmissionConfiguration`, for the `PodSecurity` plugin `PodSecurityConfiguration`, enforces the **Baseline Pod Security Standards** policy with an exception for vCluster workloads using the `vnode` `runtimeClass`.
 - The *vnode-runtime-class-sync-with-vnode-launcher* `VirtualClusterTemplate` deploys the `vnode` `RuntimeClass` into the vCluster created with this template.
 Additionally, this templates creates a `vnode-launcher` `pod` in the host namespace of the vCluster that will allow sharing a single vNode runtime across multiple vCluster workload pods.